-- 13. The collector immediately places the lid/cap(s) on the specimen bottle(s), and then applies tamper-evident label/seals (CCF, Step 3). - 14.
+- 13. The collector immediately places the lid/cap(s) on the specimen bottle(s), and then applies tamperevident label/seals (CCF, Step 3). - 14.
 The collector will write the date on the label/seal(s).
 The donor will be asked to initial the label/seal(s) once they are affixed to the bottle(s). - 15.
 After sealing the specimen bottle(s), the donor will be permitted to wash and dry his/her hands, if he/she so desires. - 16.
 The donor will be instructed to read and complete the donor certification section of the CCF (Step 5), including signing the certification statement. - 17.
 The collector will record any remarks concerning the collection process in the "remarks" section of the CCF. - 18.
 The collector will complete the collector certification section of the CCF (Step 4), including signing the certification statement and recording the date and time of the collection, and the "specimen released to" block. - 19.
 The collector will place the specimen bottles and copy 1 of the CCF in the plastic bag and seal it. - 20.
 The collector will give the donor his/her copy of the CCF (copy 5).
 The donor may leave the collection site at the completion of this step of the collection process. - 21.
 The plastic bag containing the specimen bottles and CCF copy will be shipped in a padded mailer or shipping container if being transported by an express carrier or mail.
 The specimens will be maintained in a secure area until picked up by the courier or transport service. - 22.
 The collector will distribute the remaining copies of the CCF as appropriate.

+APPENDIX E

-APPENDIX E VILLAGE OF RIVER FOREST CERTIFICATION OF RECEIPT OF POLICY and DRUG AND ALCOHOL AWARENESS INFORMATION l, , hereby certify that I have been provided with copies of the Village's Drug and Alcohol Al buse Policy, including the requirements for compliance eived drug and alcohol abuse awareness information, and treatment of substance abuse problems.
+VILLAGE OF RIVER FOREST

+CERTIFICATION OF RECEIPT OF POLICY and DRUG AND ALCOHOL AWARENESS INFORMATION

+I,, hereby certify that I have been provided with copies of the Village's Drug and Alcohol Abuse Policy, including the requirements for compliance with 49 CFR Part 382.
+I have also received drug and alcohol abuse awareness information, including resources available for evaluation and treatment of substance abuse problems.

 Date: Employee: